PyAbel/PyAbel/doc/transform_methods/daun.rst

 The :math:`L_2` Tikhonov regularization approach is equivalent to that in the :ref:`BASEX` method and has the same use cases and [dis]advantages.

-The non-negativity regularization is recommended for very noisy images and images with sharp features without a broad background.
+The non-negativity regularization is recommended for visual inspection of very noisy images and images with sharp features without a broad background.
 However, due to its slowness, it cannot be used for real-time data processing.

 How to use it